chrix75/id-generator/README.md

 The command above starts an instance of id-generator with a machine ID set to 1.

+## Run binary

+Binaries have been built for macOs, Linux and Windows.
+They are on the release page of this project.

+> Only macOS and Linux amd64 have been tested.
+However, the others should work.

 ## API Endpoints

 ### `/api/id`